mikebronner/laravel-cashier-braintree/readme.md

-> Laravel has ceised official support of this package.
+> Laravel has ceased official support of this package.
 We will keep it going as long as possible, as we use it in our projects.

 # Laravel Cashier - Braintree Edition
 ## Introduction